Updated on July 22, 2016.

 Reduce/Remove the spa treatments

-Ah luxury, she feels so good, but soon you’ll have to realize that those massages and mani-pedis won’t help you travel any sooner.
+Luxury, it feels so good, but soon you’ll have to realize that those massages and mani-pedis won’t help you travel any sooner.
 Make the hard choice and bypass the high-priced spa day.

 If you get a haircut once every two months as opposed to every month, you’ll be saving 50% of your expenditures at the stylist.
 Considering the cost of hair care, over the course of a year this will really add up.
+Of course, for the sake of society you can still keep trimmed: just do it at home instead of at the hairstylist.

 Borrow your reading material